-In this article, we are going to answer the question of whether metal beds are a good bet in terms of strength.
+In this article, we are going to answer the question of whether a metal beds is sturdy enough.

 bed: Hamilton Iron Bed

-Our metal beds are made without a fifth leg, which means the bed frame itself is sturdy enough to withstand regular use for a very long time and thus have increased durability.
+Our strong metal bed frames are made without a fifth centre support leg, which means the bed frame itself is sturdy enough to withstand regular use for a very long time and thus have increased durability.
+This is one of the signs that a metal bed is made strong enough.

 What are the issues with a support leg?